Best for the World: Honoring B Corps

 - Do you have ‘mission lock’ in the form of Benefit Corporation or related legal status?

-Good governance practices can make a big difference in how various stakeholders—like employees, customers, or vendors—perceive your company’s intentions.
+Good governance practices can make a big difference in how various stakeholders—like employees, customers, or suppliers—perceive your company’s intentions.
 They also influence operations and can help your company rebound from tough times.
 When coupled with other stakeholder practices in the B Impact Assessment, they serve as a roadmap for positive change.

 Impact Business Models